 In Suffolk and along the Suffolk coast residents are well aware of the cost of energy proposals, both in terms of the impact on the natural environment and the effects on peoples lives, homes and businesses.

 National Grid provides grid connection offers to developers, inturn National Grid influences where new projects seek to build the industrial infrastructure to connect offshore wind farms and subsea interconnector cables to the grid.

-The situation on the Suffolk coast shows a complete lack of consideration of the ‘cumulative impact’ of multiple large scale industrial developments in such a small area.
+National Grid and energy developers are showing a complete lack of consideration of the ‘cumulative impact’ of multiple large scale industrial developments in such a small area.

-EAST ANGLIA ONE NORTH – EA1N
+1. EAST ANGLIA ONE NORTH – EA1N

 An offshore wind farm consisting up to 67 turbines, generators and associated infrastructure, with an installed capacity of up to 800MW

 Proposed location 36km from Lowestoft and 42km from Southwold.

 From landfall the cables would be routed underground to an onshore substation complex yet to be constructed at Grove Wood to the north of Friston.